Tell Michigan legislators to protect healthcare and oppose risky Medicaid work requirements

 Click on "Start Writing" at the right to get started!

 Contact your Representative now.
-On April 19, the Michigan Senate Republicans (save one) passed costly, bureaucratic and problematic work requirements on those who need Medicaid to obtain healthcare in Michigan.
-The bill now moves to the Michigan House of Representatives, and is expected to move quickly.
+On April 19, the Michigan Senate Republicans (save one) passed costly, bureaucratic and problematic work requirements on those who need Medicaid—requirements that would take healthcare away from our state's most vulnerable residents.
+Each day, the bill is closer to passing in the House, and we need your help to stop it.

 This attack on Medicaid could complicate and even eliminate the cost-effective, life-saving healthcare it provides for Michiganders with low incomes.
 It’s important that people who can work have access to better job training, transportation and child care so they can get better jobs.
 We can do that here in Michigan-–without taking health care away from anybody.

 We need your help to stop it and stand up for Medicaid and the people it supports.
-Contact your legislators today through the form on this page.
+Contact your legislator today through the form on this page.

 It is a health program—not a jobs program—and this legislation will make it harder for struggling residents to get and keep their healthcare.